Parsl/parsl/docs/userguide/glossary.rst

 **MPI App:**
 ---------------

-An MPI app is a specialized app that uses the Message Passing Interface (MPI) for communication between different nodes within the app.
-It enables different parts of the app to communicate and work together effectively.
-It's like a walkie-talkie that lets different parts of an app talk to each other.
+An MPI app is a specialized app that uses the Message Passing Interface (MPI) for communication, which can occur both across nodes and within a single node.
+MPI enables different parts of the app to communicate and coordinate their activities, similar to how a walkie-talkie allows different teams to stay in sync.

 .. _nodeglossary: